 (No ratings)

-Dr. Michael Tanious' specialty is interventional radiology/diagnostic radiology (IR/DR).
-Before completing his residency at a hospital affiliated with the University of Illinois at Chicago, Dr. Tanious attended medical school at Medical College of Wisconsin.
-In his practice, he is particularly interested in percutaneous procedures, ablation, and biopsy.
-In addition to English, Dr. Tanious (or staff) speaks Arabic and Spanish.
-Dr. Tanious is professionally affiliated with the University of Illinois Hospital and Health Sciences System.
-According to Doctor.com, he is not acceping new patients at this time.
+Dr. Michael Tanious specializes in interventional radiology/diagnostic radiology (IR/DR) and practices in Chicago, IL.
+Dr. Tanious graduated from Medical College of Wisconsin and then he performed his residency at a hospital affiliated with the University of Illinois at Chicago.
+He has a special interest in percutaneous procedures, ablation, and biopsy.
+Dr. Tanious (or staff) speaks the following foreign languages: Arabic and Spanish.
+He is professionally affiliated with the University of Illinois Hospital and Health Sciences System.
+Dr. Tanious has a closed panel according to Doctor.com.